JanssenProject/jans/jans-lock/cedarling/README.md

 ### Lock Master SSE Interface 🚧

-> A specification for Policy Updates is in incubation
+> Status List updates are in incubation